-My “grand system” - certainly no flash of inspiration but a result of much hard thought - is based on the organisation of propositions developed mainly in the 1980’s and recorded in an article on this site – Six kinds of proposition, the demolition of necessity, the deflation of deflationism and the future evolution of language.
+My “grand system” - certainly no flash of inspiration but a result of much hard thought - is based on the organisation of propositions developed mainly in the 1980’s and recorded in an article on this site – Six kinds of proposition and the edges of normality - truth on trial, necessity negated, deflationism deflated, purportment promoted .
 I still believe it to be essentially correct, though errors abound and some of my explanations are wanting.
 The main features of this system are the hierarchy of six distinct kinds of proposition, the concept of “purportment” and the arguments that there are no genuinely “necessary” propositions, not even in pure logic.
-In matters of truth and meaning I am still essentially a logical positivist-cum-pragmatist with an extended set of criteria of verification.
-I don’t subscribe to Popper’s falsificationism, and I don't believe that philosophical conjectures such as verificationism and relativism can be deflated on the grounds that the conjectures themselves don't measure up to the principles advanced by those conjectures.
+In matters of truth and meaning I have for long subscribed to an essentially logical-positivist-cum-pragmatist position with an extended set of criteria of verification.
+I don’t endorse Popper’s falsificationism, and I don't believe that philosophical theories such as verificationism and relativism can be deflated on the grounds that the theories themselves don't measure up to the principles advanced by them.
 Indeed the typical philosopher's habit of unearthing paradoxes or extreme cases that appear to contravene a theory generally contributes very little to the devaluation of that theory.

 My thoughts about the way we experience (and think and talk about) the world also influenced my logic.
 I had always questioned the distinction between sense and reference (and between connotation and denotation) and eventually came to the conclusion that it is arbitrary and unnecessary.
 Language is wholly connotational (or perhaps "associational") but uses words in more “encyclopaedic” or more “domestic” ways.
 Standard logic thus leads to a mistaken (and philosophically quite barren) way of thinking about facts, individuals and existence, though it does reflect the way we do in fact deal with certain kinds of complexity in our experience.